timgrady92/RogueDeviceScan/README.md

 Rogue Device Defined - Any device that is connected to our network but is not notated on our Approved Device list.

 Standard Operating Procedure - Our team will run daily host-discovery scans of our network.
-Using the results from the scan, we will cross-reference our list of approved devices to ensure compliance.
+Using the results from the scan, we will cross-reference our baseline scan of approved devices to ensure compliance.
 If we identify a rogue device, we will do a topical investigation of the device before passing it on to the next tier of analysts.

 Retention Policy - All scan results will be retained for thirty days.
 Abnormal scan results will be kept for six months after the incident report has come to a close.